xtermjs/xtermjs.org/_docs/guides/encoding.md

   *Summary*: Final step, which does the reverse mapping to output meaningful characters on the screen (byte to character mapping).

+__6. Summary__

 As one can see there is alot going on to get those strings shown in a terminal window with lots of assumptions.
 Whenever a terminal outputs scrambled data for a certain process, at least one assumption on the way to the terminal was wrong:

 - wrong editor encoding
   This was a common issue in the past for programming beginners, nowadays most editors use UTF-8 as default and every compiler / interpreter understands that.
 - `setlocale` is missing or the wrong locale was applied
-  This is not a problem for pure 7-bit ASCII data, in fact this is most common in system software that only outputs english.
-Many low level C programs never call `setlocale` explicitly.
-For any program dealing with non ASCII string data this might lead to scrambled output.
+  This is not a problem for pure 7-bit ASCII data, in fact this is most common in system software that only outputs English (many low level C programs never call `setlocale` explicitly).
+For any program dealing with non-ASCII string data this might lead to scrambled output.
 This is also a problem for environments that try to detect the right output encoding but get outsmarted by a complicated system configuration or unsupported output encoding.
-Especially in Python or nodejs a developer should be prepared for this and has sometimes to fix the output encoding himself.
+Especially in Python or nodejs developers should be prepared for this and sometimes have to fix the output encoding.
 - terminal encoding differs from encoding used in `setlocale`
   That is a quite common issue, e.g. when connecting to a remote system with `ssh` that uses a different system encoding than the terminal's host system without additional transcoding.
 This also can happen if a certain program deliberately sets its own encoding not compatible with the terminal's encoding (like some applications do under Windows, e.g. `git-bash` which defaults to UTF-8 regardless of the system encoding).
 - terminal encoding is not capable to decode a certain codepoint
   As written above most terminals these days are UTF-8 based, thus should understand all valid Unicode codepoints.
 This will still happen if the user sets the terminal encoding to a legacy encoding by purpose but guessed the encoding of the program on the other side wrong.
 Most terminals will show non decodeable codepoints as '?' or "�" (U+FFFD).
+Furthermore some font renderer might output other replacement symbols if a certain glyph is not supported.